Chris-Z-85/Social-Network/README.md

 This project was created during the Full Stack Web Development course at <a href="http://www.spiced-academy.com/">SPICED Academy</a>, which I attended between January and March 2020 in Berlin, Germany.

+## Features

+ * Registration / Log in
+ * Changing a profile default picture and adding a bio
+ * Searching for other users (incremental search)
+ * Different actions possible on other user profile: sending/cancelling a friend request, unfriending or accepting/rejecting requests
+ * Chat for users with messages displayed real time

  ## Preview